 You can use this tool to help you plan out what you need to do on a week to week basis.
 Also it can help you see at a quick glance what you need to prioritise.

-Don't Forget Assignment Deadlines
+Don't Forget to Include Deadlines for Assignments

 © 2014 Sp Greaney